 Take the magnificent train journey to Kandy

-For many people this train journey is one of the absolutely highlights of their time in Sri Lanka.
-Rather than thinking of it as a journey, think if it as an unmissable experience on your two week Sri Lanka itinerary.
+For many people, this train journey is one of the absolute highlights of their time in Sri Lanka.
+Rather than thinking of it as a journey, think of it as an unmissable experience on your two week Sri Lanka itinerary.
 If ever there was a time to use public transport, even if you’re not usually a fan of it, then this is it and we met people of all backgrounds, ages and travel types whilst on this trip!

-The 7 hour journey meanders through some of the countries most spectacular scenery and some of its most remote communities and is one of the top things to do in Sri Lanka.
-The slow pace of the train is the perfect way to take in the landscape with wide open windows and doors you can hang out of like a local and we guarantee you won’t stop taking photos for hours!!
-With the business of the trains and the constant movement of people you will get to know quite a few locals on your journey who are always friendly and interested in how you are enjoying their country.
+The 7-hour journey meanders through some of the country’s most spectacular scenery and some of its most remote communities and is one of the top things to do in Sri Lanka.
+The slow pace of the train is the perfect way to take in the landscape with wide-open windows and doors you can hang out of like a local and we guarantee you won’t stop taking photos for hours!!
+With the business of the trains and the constant movement of people, you will get to know quite a few locals on your journey who are always friendly and interested in how you are enjoying their country.
 The trains are old and basic and chug along noisily across the colonial rails, but that is really the charm of train travel here in Sri Lanka!
 It is also easy to buy food with vendors walking up and down often and also a dedicated food cart.